laserman120/SOTF-Mod-LootRespawnControl/README.md

     * If an item is present in both a whitelist and a blacklist, the blacklist will take priority, and the item will not spawn.
 * **Client config is ignored:**
     * When connecting to a host with networking enabled the clients config file will be ignored, and the clients game will use the hosts config.
+* **Joining a networked game without the mod installed/wrong version:**
+    * Attempting to join a networking game with the wrong mod version or without the mod installed will lead to the player being kicked from the server.
+On public servers implicitly state in the server title that the mod is required.

 ## Console Logging (Debugging)